Christmas in York is magical.

 11. Go ice skating

-Everyone loves ice skating at Christmas.
+Everyone loves ice skating at Christmas; it is magical.
 In York, there is an excellent pop up rink at the York Winter Wonderland.

 York Winter Wonderland is located at the MacArthur Glen’s York Designer Outlet on the edge of York, easily reached by car or by a ten minute bus ride (Number 7 Red Line) from York City Centre.